 I had to gaze into the issues and worries that were palliated by having things

 About two years ago, I was having a tough time at work.
-One of my colleagues were being a jerk, and also a couple of projects that I was involved were stressing me out.
-I also bought a condo and moved in, and that move triggered a massive decluttering phase which I shall call the Last Great Decluttering (LGD)
+One of my colleagues was being a jerk, and also a couple of projects that I was involved were stressing me out.
+I also bought a condo, and the moving triggered a massive decluttering phase which I shall call the Last Great Decluttering (LGD).

 During that LGD, I got rid of most of my worldly possessions and became a minimalist by anyone's standards.
 As I stripped myself down to the core, I had to face many of the issues and worries that were masked by having things.
 For example, when I felt down, instead of going to a mall and picking up a new outfit which might compromise my capsule wardrobe, I had to continue feeling down until I was tired of being miserable.
 I fought the urge to buy new makeup when I felt old and unattractive.

 It wasn't and still isn't easy to resist the urge to buy my way out.
 But, by focusing on and studying my negative mood and emotions, instead of just trying to avoid feeling bad, I was starting to understand myself better.